sureshgaussian/ai-ml-challenge-2020/README.md

 Several additional references have beeen provided that teams may optionally use for the challenge.
 For more information, view the [Reference](reference/readme.md) section of this repository.

 ## Frequently Asked Questions
-To see the answers to questions that we have been asked by participants, view the [FAQ page](FAQ.md).
+Thanks to the more than 20 teams who have registered and have been sharing questions.
+To see the answers to questions that we have been asked, view the [FAQ page](FAQ.md).